 National League Game Summary - Philadelphia at Colorado

-Denver, CO (Sports Network) - Freddy Galvis hit a pair of two-run triples to lead the Philadelphia Phillies in an 8-7 victory over the Colorado Rockies in the opener of a three-game set.
+Denver, CO (Sports Network) - Hunter Pence hit a three-run homer to back eight solid innings from Cole Hamels, as the Philadelphia Phillies took down the Colorado Rockies, 5-1, in the rubber match of a three-game series.

 Hamels (11-4) gave up one run on six hits for the Phillies, who have won two in a row since a five-game skid.
 The left-hander, who struck out seven, may be playing his final few games in a Philadelphia uniform, that is if they can't sign him to a contract extension.

 Hamels is due to become a free agent at the end of this season and will command big money on the open market.
 However, the Phillies have reportedly been in talks with the All-Star about getting an extension done prior to July 31.

 Placido Polanco and Carlos Ruiz each had an RBI for Philadelphia, which picked up its first series win since June 19-21 versus Colorado at Citizens Bank Park.

 "This was big for us, to come back after the break and take the series," Phillies manager Charlie Manuel said.
 "We have a winning streak.
 I don't know if you call two games a winning streak or not, but we do."

 Carlos Gonzalez knocked in the lone run for the Rockies, who have lost two straight since a two-game winning streak.

 Drew Pomeranz (1-4) allowed five runs on five hits over five innings.
 He struck out five and walked two.